JianliZh429/image_label/README.md

 # image_label
-A tool to help label images
+A tool to help labeling images

 # How to use